Z1030740658/TestFrame/README.md

 1. You should have driver placed in the root directory.
 2. Set its corresponding name in config, `WEB_DRIVER` variable.
+3. In config, `HEADLESS` is set to False now.

 ---